9vult/Ameko/readme.md

 Additionally, there are some testing guidelines:

-- **Unit tests are required** for contributions to the Holo and AssCS projects.
+- Unit tests are required for contributions to the Holo and AssCS projects.
-- **Tests are optional but highly appreciated** for Ameko's ViewModels and for Mizuki.
+- Tests are optional, but highly appreciated, for Ameko's ViewModels and for Mizuki.

 <h2 align="center">Licensing</h2>